-Because there will be no legislature session in 2022, efforts at the state level will concentrate on the 2023 session.
 Governor Greg Abbott has stated his openness to investigate the possibility of expanding the medicinal program and advocating for the decriminalization of marijuana.
+The state is focusing its attention on the 2023 legislature session since there was no session in 2022.

-According to a special report, more than 1.5 million Texans over the age of 21 partake in cannabis use monthly.
+According to a special report, more than 1.5 million Texans over 21 partake in cannabis use monthly.
 Sales of cannabis in the state might reach $2.7 billion annually if it were legalized for adults.
-More than $1.1 billion in additional state income would be generated every two years if Texas taxed cannabis sales at the identical rate as Colorado.
+If Texas taxed cannabis sales at the same rate as Colorado, the state would generate more than $1.1 billion in additional state income every two years.
 Business licensing costs might bring in an extra $10 million annually.
 In addition, eliminating minor cannabis possession arrests and prosecutions in Texas may save the state an estimated $311 million annually.

 In June 2015, the Texas Legislature enacted Senate Bill 339, also known as the Texas Compassionate Use Act.
 This legislation gave organizations the authority to produce, process, and administer low-THC cannabis to patients who met the required criteria.
 Cannabis with a THC content of no more than 0.5% and a CBD to THC ratio of 20 to 1 was available for purchase by those diagnosed with intractable epilepsy and certified caregivers acting on their behalf.

-Patients may only be enrolled with the Compassionate Use Registry of Texas (CURT) if they are permanent residents of the state of Texas.
-The statute gave the Texas Department of Public Safety (DPS) the responsibility of directing the statewide program for supplying cannabis products to patients who have registered for the program.
+Only permanent Texas residents may be registered in the Compassionate Use Registry of Texas.
+The Act assigned the Texas Department of Public Safety the duty of directing the statewide program for the supply of cannabis products to registered patients.

-Greg Abbott, the governor of Texas, gave his signature to House Bill 3703, which broadened the range of diseases that may be treated with medicinal marijuana.
-It also abolished the prerequisites of a second physician’s view and a 20-to-1 concentration ratio.
-However, the law did not change the terms “prescribe” and “prescription,” which may only be used in reference to medications that the FDA has authorized.
+Texas governor Greg Abbott signed House Bill 3703, which expanded the list of conditions for which medical marijuana may be prescribed.
+In addition, the law eliminated the requirements of a second physician’s opinion and a 20-to-1 concentration ratio.
+However, the bill did not alter the phrases “prescribe” and “prescription,” which may only be used to describe FDA-approved pharmaceuticals.

 Patients in Texas who suffer from amyotrophic lateral sclerosis, autism, cancer, epilepsy, or one of the other qualifying conditions are legally permitted to participate in the Compassionate Use Program.